francopasut/francopasut.github.io/_posts/2019-12-12-emacs-quick-buffer.md

 ## The standard way to create new files in Emacs
-When you need to create a new file in Emacs you, normally, must press a key combination like the following one:
+When you need to create a new file in the Emacs environment you, normally, must press a key combination like the following one:

 ```
 C-x C-f